davps/algorithms-and-data-structures/README.md

 [GraphvizOnline](https://dreampuf.github.io/GraphvizOnline/) is a tool for graph drawing.
 There are many tools like this online, all based on Graphviz.

-You can draw a tree, for example:
+You can specify a tree like this:

 ```
 digraph {